-Socrates Sculpture Park and The Architectural League of New York are pleased to announce the selection of Toshihiro Oki architect for tree wood as the winner of this year’s “Folly” competition – an extraordinary opportunity for emerging architects and designers to experiment and build large-scale projects for outdoor exhibition.
+In April 2013 Socrates Sculpture Park and The Architectural League of New York announced the selection of Toshihiro Oki architect for tree wood as the winner of the 2013 “Folly” competition – an annual opportunity for emerging architects and designers to experiment and build large-scale projects for outdoor exhibition.

-tree wood will be a rigid yet airy geometrical wooden structure placed within a grove of trees – a lush and dense area at Socrates Sculpture Park.
-Visitors will peer into the structure through the floor beams where a formal, ornate chandelier will be suspended.
-The installation creates a dialogue between built structures and systems with the irregular and organic.
+On view for from May 12, 2013 – March 30, 2014, tree wood was a rigid yet airy geometrical wooden structure placed within a grove of trees – a lush and dense area at Socrates Sculpture Park.
+Visitors were able to peer into the structure through the floor beams where a formal, ornate chandelier was suspended.
+The installation created a dialogue between built structures and systems with the irregular and organic.

 “Folly” is an interpretation of the architectural folly.
 Especially popular among the Romantics of the 18th and 19th centuries, architectural follies are small-scale structures, which often have no discernible purpose, that are placed within a garden or landscape as a means to draw the eye to specific points or to frame a view.
 The folly is a perfect subject for architects to investigate materiality, spatial interaction, and concepts about our urban and natural environment.

 The winner of the 2012 “Folly” competition was Curtain, a project conceived by architects Jerome W. Haferd and K Brandt Knapp.
 Curtain, which closed on March 31, 2013, combined minimal structural framing with a mutable plastic chain that bisected the landscape from multiple angles, creating a voluminous whimsical interior space.